arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 The goals of this project are:

 - Control the UNO R3 LED with MATLAB.
-- Control the Arduino Uno PWM output with MATLAB.
+- Control the UNO R3 PWM output with MATLAB.
 - Create a dimmable light using a potentiometer.

 ### Hardware & Software Needed